wanasit/google-inbox/README.md

 node-gmail
 ==========

-node-imap's extension for deliberately working with Gmail
+Simplified node-imap for deliberately working with Gmail.